2015 Annual Report - A Time of Renewal

 Complaint Investigated by the CFPM

 As the CFPM investigates a complaint, the MPCC monitors the process.
 At the conclusion of the investigation, the CFPM provides a copy of its final disposition of the complaint to the MPCC.
-The MPCC may, at any time during the CFPM investigation, assume responsibility for the investigation or call a public hearing if it is deemed to be in the public interest (see section viii on p.
-13).
+The MPCC may, at any time during the CFPM investigation, assume responsibility for the investigation or call a public hearing if it is deemed to be in the public interest (see section viii below).

 Request for Review